IMHFS Steering Committee

 Dr Sefer Gunbeyaz University of Strathclyde

-Mr Yasser B. A. Farag University of Strathclyde
+Mr Yaser B. A. Farag University of Strathclyde

 Mr Yasin Burak Kurt University of Strathclyde